History of Belgium: Late Middle Ages and Renaissance

 In this period, many cities, including Ypres, Bruges and Ghent, obtained their city charter.
 The Hanseatic League stimulated trade in the region, and the period saw the erection of many Gothic cathedrals and city halls.
 With the decline of the Holy Roman emperors' power starting in the 13th century, the Low Countries were largely left to their own devices.
-The lack of imperial protection also meant that the French and English began vying for influence in the region.
+The lack of imperial protection also meant that the French and English began vying for influence.

 In 1214, King Philip II of France defeated the Count of Flanders in the Battle of Bouvines and forced his submission to the French crown.
-Through the remainder of the 13th century, French control over Flanders steadily increased until 1302 when an attempt at total annexation by Philip IV met a stunning defeat when Count Guy (who had the support of the guilds and craftsmen) rallied the townspeople and humiliated the French knights at the Battle of the Golden Spurs.
-Undaunted, Philip launched a new campaign that ended with the inconclusive Battle of Mons-en-Pévèle in 1304.
+Through the remainder of the 13th century, French control over Flanders steadily increased until 1302 when an attempt at total annexation by Philip IV met a stunning defeat when Count Guy humiliated the French knights at the Battle of the Golden Spurs.
+Philip launched a new campaign that ended with the inconclusive Battle of Mons-en-Pévèle in 1304.
 The king imposed harsh peace terms on Flanders, which included ceding the important textile-making centers of Lille and Douai.

 Thereafter, Flanders remained a French tributary until the start of the Hundred Years' War in 1337.
-In Brabant, skillful work by the duke of that territory and the Count of Hainaut-Holland foiled various French manipulations.
-Paris's influence in the Low Countries was counterbalanced by England, which maintained important ties to the coastal ports.

-Flanders faced the difficult situation of being politically subservient to France, but also reliant on trade with England.
-Many craftsmen emigrated to England, which also came to dominate the wool-shipping business.
-Flemish cloth nonetheless remained a highly valued product, and it was highly dependent on English wool.
+Paris's influence in the Low Countries was counterbalanced by England, which maintained important ties to the coastal ports and came to dominate the wool-shipping business.
+Flemish cloth remained a highly valued product, highly dependent on English wool.
 Any interruption in the supply of that invariably resulted in riots and violence from the weavers' guilds.
-On the whole though, Flemish trade became a passive one.
 Flanders received imports from other areas of Europe, but itself purchased little abroad except wine from Spain and France.
-Bruges became a great commercial center after the Hanseatic League set up business there and the Italian banking houses followed suit.
+Bruges became a great commercial center after the Hanseatic League set up business there.

-A few towns in the Low Countries dated back to Roman times, but most had been founded from the 9th century onward.
-The oldest were in the Scheldt and Meuse areas, with many towns in what's now the Netherlands being much younger and only dating from the 13th century.
 From early on, the Low Countries began to develop as a commercial and manufacturing center.
 Merchants became the dominant class in the towns, with the nobility largely limited to countryside estates.